fredoist/fredoist/README.md

 Hey there! :wave:

-I'm a software developer and industrial engineer located in Mexico.
+I'm a software developer and industrial engineer based in Mexico.
 I have worked on projects involving Blockchain technology and AI.

 **NOW**